European Research Council Consolidator Award 101001145

-My research spans the fields of history and philosophy of biology, science and technology studies and general philosophy of science, and currently focuses on four interrelated strands: the philosophy, history and social studies of data-intensive science and empirical inquiry, especially the impact of Big and Open Data on research and wider society, responsible data management, data infrastructures and the construction of semantics to enable data linkage for automated mining in the plant sciences and biomedicine; the philosophy of Open Science, and the scientific and social implications of implementing Open Science policies and procedures; the philosophy and history of organisms as research models, with a focus on experimental organisms; the history and epistemology of the plant sciences, especially the global circulation of plant data, its relation to biological materials and agricultural development strategies, and its significance for understanding 21st century biological research beyond the lab.
+My research spans the fields of history and philosophy of biology, science and technology studies and general philosophy of science, and currently focuses on four interrelated strands: the philosophy, history and social studies of data-intensive science and empirical inquiry, especially the impact of Big and Open Data and related AI on research and wider society, responsible data management and governance, data infrastructures and the construction of semantics to enable data linkage in the plant/agricultural sciences and biomedicine; the philosophy and history of Open Science, and the scientific and social implications of implementing Open Science policies and procedures; the philosophy and history of organisms as research models, with a focus on experimental organisms; and the history and epistemology of thet plant sciences, especially the global circulation of plant data, its relation to biological materials and agricultural development strategies, and its significance for understanding 21st century biological research beyond the lab.

 Current funded projects: